antoniomtz/ai-cv-workshop/slides.md

 ---
 # Data Collection

-* Collect-Create hundresds or thousands of images for the desire output.
+* Collect-Create hundreds or thousands of images for the desire output.

 # Annotation